Recruitment and appointment

 Existing posts will normally retain their college association, though departments should double-check with the college before requesting release of the post for refilling.

 New posts must be circulated for bids for college association, following the Procedure for Determining College Associations.
-The academic HR officer will liaise with the department to gather information needed for a call for bids.
+The academic HR team leader will liaise with the department to gather information needed for a call for bids.

 The university's procedures for considering college bids now require some specific points to be addressed.
-Bidding colleges may find it helpful to include contextual information information for the teaching need as follows:
+Bidding colleges should include contextual information information for the teaching need as follows:

 - academic strategy in areas relevant to the field of the post;